Cust

 The house design underwent PHPP testing (Passive House Planning Package) allowing its performance to be verified at the design stage.
 This meant adjustments could be made if required to improve its performance, or performance benefits of changes could be measured against their cost, so qualified decisions could be made.

 One challenge successfully overcome is the homeowner’s location in Australia.
 The entire design and build process has been undertaken through online meetings, regular communication, and our popular online job management system.
 Even our fortnightly client site meetings have been done online with the owners being ‘walked’ around their property and items discussed.
-Only last week they had their real time ‘electrical walk-through’ with our Sparky.

 Get In Touch